raulmencia/kr26-cbwaxps/README.md

 *   **Metrics:** For each explained instance:
     *   Size of the smallest **cbWAXp**.
     *   Count of **necessary**, **not necessary**, and **relevant but not necessary** features identified.

+Note about the results files: In the files, 'Instance i' corresponds to the i-th row of the corresponding dataset (starting at 1 and omitting the header).

 ## 📄 License